alyQamar/Taqs/README.md

 ## How to Use

-1- Clone the repository: git clone https://github.com/alyQamar/Taqs.git 2- Install the dependencies: npm install
+1- Clone the repository: git clone https://github.com/alyQamar/Taqs.git <br />
+2- Install the dependencies: npm install <br />
-3- Start the server: npm start
+3- Start the server: npm start <br />
-4- Open the app in a web browser: http://localhost:5000/ 5- Enter a zip code in the input field and click the "Generate" button to search for weather data 6- Type in your thoughts on the weather in the "Feelings" field 7- Click the "Generate" button to save the weather data and your thoughts 8- The saved data will be displayed on the page, including the date, city, temperature, weather description, and your thoughts
+4- Open the app in a web browser: http://localhost:5000/ <br />
+5- Enter a zip code in the input field and click the "Generate" button to search for weather data <br />
+6- Type in your thoughts on the weather in the "Feelings" field <br />
+7- Click the "Generate" button to save the weather data and your thoughts <br />
+8- The saved data will be displayed on the page, including the date, city, temperature, weather description, and your thoughts <br />

-**Note:**
+#### Note:

-- Please make sure to replace the OpenWeatherMap API key in the code with your own API key.
+Please make sure to replace the OpenWeatherMap API key in the code with your own API key.

 ## Contributions